-As of April 30, 2018, certain direct subsidiaries of our Operating Partnership entered into a secured loan agreement with Minnesota Life Insurance Company, in the amount of \$21,500.
-The Loan bears interest at 3.78% per annum and has a ten-year term maturing on May 1, 2028.
-The Loan provides for monthly payments of interest only for the first year of the term and thereafter monthly principal and interest payments based on a 30-year amortization period.
-The borrowings under the Loan are secured by first lien mortgages on seven of the Company's portfolio properties.
+On July 10, 2018, certain subsidiaries of our operating partnership entered into a secured loan agreement with Aegon USA Realty Advisors, as agent for one of its affiliated life insurance companies, or the Aegon Lender, in the original principal amount of \$78,000.
+The Aegon Secured Term Loan bears interest at 4.35% per annum and has a tenyear term, maturing on August 1, 2028.
+The Aegon Secured Term Loan provides for monthly payments of interest only for the first year of the term and thereafter monthly principal and interest payments based on a 30-year amortization period.
+The borrowings under the Aegon Secured Term Loan are secured by first lien mortgages on eighteen of the Company's properties.
+Proceeds from the Aegon Secured Term Loan were used to retire the outstanding borrowings under the MWG Portfolio Secured Loan.